quantafied/quantapy/README.md

 QuantaPy is a Python library for quantitative trading research, strategy development, and backtesting with an emphasis on developing robust models considering uncertainty.

-# Motivation
+## Motivation

-Automated trading and market strategy models developed using historical backtests suffer from overfitting and unrealistic assumptions.
-Plenty of seemingly phenomenal strategies have been shared across many platforms.
-While these results may be accurate, the assumptions of the simulated environment do not emulate the reality of live trading in which many of these strategies fail.
-Historical data is a single observation sampled from an underlying distribution of a stochastic process.
-Hindsight bias convinces us that a backtest on the observed price series is representative, when in reality, many possible outcomes existed before any data was actually observed.
-This mindset must be adopted to create performant models that can survive the uncertainty of live trading environments.
-A model is only as good as the assumptions used to emulate real world behaviour, which in most cases, fall short of a complete representation of the underlying process.
+Quantitative trading strategies that perform well in historical backtests often fail in live markets.
+Overfitting, hindsight bias, and unrealistic assumptions can easily produce strategies that appear profitable but are fragile in practice.

+Historical price data represents a **single realization** sampled from an underlying stochastic process.
+Backtesting on a single deterministic trajectory can create a false sense of confidence, as many alternative market paths were possible before the data was observed.

+In this context, it is often better to accept an imperfect solution to the *right* problem than a precise solution to the *wrong* one.
+The wrong problem is assuming that performance on a single historical trajectory is representative of the underlying process when it is not.

+Robust strategies must be developed with this uncertainty in mind.
+A model is only as useful as the assumptions used to approximate real market behavior — assumptions that are often incomplete or overly optimistic.

-"All models are wrong, but some are useful" - George E.P.
-Box
+> “All models are wrong, but some are useful.” — George E. P. Box

-This libraries intent is to provide the tools and infrastructure to develop more useful models with better assumptions and probablistic model development.
+QuantaPy aims to provide the tools and infrastructure needed to develop **more useful models** by emphasizing uncertainty-aware evaluation, probabilistic thinking, and scientifically grounded backtesting workflows.

 # Features